samkchan815/Z-Stack-Image-Processing-Algorithm/README.md

 # Z-Stack-Image-Processing-Algorithm
 Python algorithm to flatten and merge .czi and .tif images.

-## Purpose
+## Description
-Merge and Flatten Z-Stack Images from a folder and outputting a PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay image.
+This algorithm works to merge and flatten z-stack .czi and .tif images from a folder.
+By using a maximum intensity projection along the z-axis and merging the channels of the image together, we are able to output a flattened image.
+Once completed, the algorithm outputs a PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay image for each input image.

+## How to Run
+In the commandline, use the following command:
+'''python flatten_and_merge.py'''
+Next, input your input folder path and output folder path as directed.

 ## Input
-Path of file containing .czi and .tif images to merge and flatten
+Path of file containing .czi and .tif images to merge and flatten.

 ## Output
 Folder containing PGP 9.5 image, DAPI image, and PGP 9.5 DAPI overlay images for each input image.
 If no folder